Phaneendrareddynaredla/AI-Engineer/README.md

 This README explains how to run the project locally, the architectural choices I made, key assumptions, and how I would take this to production.
 (This repo follows the requirements: HTTP endpoint POST /triage, a small JSON KB, and basic tests.)

-Assignment Screen for AI Engine…
+Assignment Screen for AI Engineer